 The Prince’s Trust supports young people aged 18 to 30 to start and run their own business.
 Besides funding and resources, they also provide training and mentoring.

-In response to the Covid-19 pandemic, they’re going the extra mile to support young business owners.
-Working in partnership with NatWest, they’ve set up a £5 million Enterprise Relief Fund, offering grants to self-employed people and business owners aged between 18 and 30 in the UK.
+Last year, in response to Covid-19, the Prince’s Trust set up a £5 million Enterprise Relief Fund, offering grants to self-employed people and business owners aged between 18 and 30 in the UK.

 The New Enterprise Allowance gives you mentoring and an allowance if you want to start, or develop, a business.
 To be eligible, you’ll need to be over 18 and either: